arcus/education_modules/a_sample_module_template/a_sample_module_template.md

 narrator: UK English Female
 title: Module Title
 comment:  This is a short, focused description of the module.
-long_description: This is a longer description, which should be understandable for a lay auidience.
+long_description: This is a longer description, which should be understandable for a lay audience.
 It will print under "Is this module right for me?" in the overview.

 @learning_objectives